segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 > success ""
 > In addition to the documentation here, you can also [read the Javadocs for all versions of Analytics-Android on Javadoc.io](https://javadoc.io/doc/com.segment.analytics.android/analytics/latest/index.html).

+## Analytics-Android and Unique Identifiers

+One of the most important parts of any analytics platform is the ability to consistently and accurately identify users.
+To do this, the platform must assign and persist some form of identification on the device, so you can analyze user actions effectively.
+This is especially important for funnel conversion analysis and retention analysis.

+Naturally the Analytics SDK needs a unique ID for each user.
+The very first time an Android app that uses Segment launches, the Segment SDK generates a UUID and saves it on the device's disk.
+This is used as the `anonymousId` and stays constant for the user on the device.
+To create a new user on the same device, call `reset` on the Analytics client.

+The Segment SDK also collects the [Advertising ID](https://developer.android.com/google/play-services/id.html) provided by Play Services.
+Make sure the Play Services Ads library is included as a dependency for your application.
+This is the ID that should be used for advertising purposes.
+This value is set to `context.device.advertisingId`.

+Segment also collects the [Android ID](http://developer.android.com/reference/android/provider/Settings.Secure.html#ANDROID_ID) as `context.device.id`.
+Some destinations rely on this field being the Android ID, so double check the destinations' vendor documentation if you choose to override the default value.

+## API call queuing in Analytics-Android

+The Analytics-Android library queues API calls and uploads them in batches.
+This limits the number of network calls made, and helps save battery on the user's device.

+When you send an event, the library saves it to disk.
+When the queue size reaches the maximum size you specify (20 by default), the library flushes the queue and uploads the events in a single batch.
+Since the data is saved immediately, it isn't lost even if the app is killed or the operating system crashes.

+The queue behavior might differ for Device-mode destinations.
+For example, Mixpanel's SDK queues events and then flushes them only when the app goes to the background.

+This is why even if you see events in the debugger, the Device-mode destination may not show them on their dashboards yet because they might still be in their mobile SDK's queue.
+The opposite may also happen: the Device-mode destination SDK might send events to its servers before Segment sends its queue, so events could show up in the destination's dashboard before they appear in the Segment debugger.

+### Queue persistance in Analytics-Android

+Analytics-Android uses a persistent disk queue, so the events persist even when the app is killed.
+On app restart, the library reads them from disk and uploads the events.
+The queue works on top of [Tape](http://square.github.io/tape/), which is designed to even survive process and system crashes.

+Analytics-Android saves up to 1000 calls on disk, and these never expire.

 ## Getting Started